aleju/christmas-generator/README.md

 ## Baubles (2475 images)

 This dataset turned out to be very hard to generate.
-The number of example images was low while the variance was apparently high, resulting in the network being unable to correctly learn a generalizing function.
+The number of example images was low while the variance was (apparently) high, resulting in the network being unable to correctly learn a generalizing function.
 That was the case for both 64x64 and 32x32 images (in many different tested architectures).
+No architecture produced a significant amount of images that clearly resembled baubles.
+From the perspective of a human that seems odd, as the dataset didn't appear to be *that* difficult: Learn a greenish background texture, learn 1 to 10 different bauble styles, place 1 to 4 baubles randomly in the image - that should already be enough, but somehow no network managed to do it.
+I tried shallow architectures for D (and high dropout rates), so it was probably not related to D memorizing the dataset.
+Maybe these networks have problems with drawing perfect spheres.
+Or maybe it's related to how hard it sometimes is to spot the baubles in the images (e.g. glass baubles or greenish baubles).
+Or maybe the variance was really just too high.

-![Example images from the training set](images/baubles_64x64_2_trainset.jpg?raw=true "Example images from the training set") *Training set (excerpt).*
+![Example images from the training set](images/baubles_64x64_2_trainset.jpg?raw=true "Example images from the training set")

+*_Training set_ (excerpt).*

-![Generated images](images/baubles_64x64_2_best.jpg?raw=true "Generated images") *Examples of generated images.
+![Generated images](images/baubles_64x64_2_best.jpg?raw=true "Generated images")

+*Examples of generated images.
 You can see some indication that it starts to learn what baubles look like, but it's still rather far off.*

 ## Christmas Trees (2090 images)